- by Catherine

 It has different flavors, like dry Tsampa by kneading only with tea, butter Zanba by kneading with butter tea, milk dregs Zanba but no ghee, and some with all ghee, milk dregs, and sugar.

-In fact, the taste of Zanba sold to tourists has been improved a lot, most of which are made with ghee, milk dregs, and sugar, so the taste is acceptable to many people.
+In fact, the taste of Tibetan food Tsampa sold to tourists has been improved a lot, most of which are made with ghee, milk dregs, and sugar, so the taste is acceptable to many people.
 The delicate fragrance of roasted highland barley flour, with the addition of ghee and milk tea, also has a milky smell.
 Most restaurants in Tibet have such food, you may have a try.
 Otherwise, how can you count as having been to Tibet?

 Tibetan New Year Customs About Tsampa

 Every Tibetan New Year, every family puts a wooden container representing auspicious "Chema" in their houses.
 It's filled with Tsampa and fried wheat grain respectively.
-And the container is decorated with beautiful highland barley spikes, and red flower spikes, as well as colorful and vivid butter sculptures, which symbolizes good harvests and good luck.
+And the container is decorated with beautiful highland barley spikes, and red flower spikes, as well as colorful and vivid butter sculptures, which symbolize good harvests and good luck.

 When relatives and friends pay New Year's greetings, the host will take the "Chema" and the guests will grab a handful of the Tsampa and sprinkle it into the air three times, then put a little in their mouths, while saying Tashi Delek to express blessing.

-Tsamba is very dry food, which is really difficult to swallow if it is eaten without tea.
+Tsamba is a very dry Tibetan food, which is really difficult to swallow if it is eaten without tea.
 So Tibetans who have a rich tea-drinking habit have a perfect match between Tsampa and tea.
 Among them, butter tea is the best partner for Tsampa.

 Butter tea is a specialty drink in Tibet, processed with butter and strong tea.
 Put the right amount of ghee into a special bucket, add salt, then pour the brewed thick tea and pound it repeatedly with a wooden handle (now basically replaced by a machine), so that the ghee and tea form an emulsion.
 The taste is salty, fragrant, and sweet.
 It can warm the body against the cold and supplement nutrition.